tobylockley/BizeoEthernet/README.md

 When a valid KPI GUID is supplied, a request is sent to the Bizeo server, which will attempt to update the KPI with the new value.

 ##### *Input*
-&nbsp; Bizeo external KPI GUID, which can be found by browsing to an external KPI in your browser, and clicking on settings.</dd>
+* &nbsp;kpiGuid  --  Bizeo external KPI GUID, which can be found by browsing to an external KPI in your browser, and clicking on settings
+* &nbsp;value  --  Integer value to update the external KPI to

 ##### *Output*
-&nbsp; Integer value corresponding to success or error code.
-* &nbsp;0 - Success
+* &nbsp;0  --  Success
-* -1 - Connection error
+* -1  --  Connection error
-* -2 - Invalid GUID
+* -2  --  Invalid GUID
-* -3 - Unknown server response
+* -3  --  Unknown server response
 <br><br>

 --------------------------------